BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Of course, in the same breath Caviezel tells us to buy tickets to end child trafficking which is not only irrational but flat out unethical and morally dubious.
 It is so obviously a scam that it becomes an interesting field of study why people buy into it.
 Does the deeply religious actor James Caviezel believe what he is saying?
 I think he does on some level.
+He explained at a promotion event for the movie that billionaires capture children to extract adrenalin out of their blood when they are scared of death, which is a famous QAnon conspiracy theory.

+>These people that do it; there will be no mercy for them! -- James Caviezel

 The speech is also kind of Baudrillardian in that sense that even the fight for the Good is just a struggle to buy that god damn ticket; even God's angles are reduced to passive consumers.
 At the same time it is not about the kids but a much more sacred war of Good against Evil---a mystic war in a very **angry** United States of America!